Assistant Professor, Biological Chemistry

 University of Michigan Center for Genetics in Health and Medicine

 Michigan Metabolomics and Obesity Center

 Jamie Van Etten, Trista Schagat, and Aaron Goldstrohm.
 (2013) A Guide to Design and Optimization of Reporter Assays for 3' Untranslated Region Mediated Regulation of Mammalian Messenger RNAs.
 Methods.
-In Press.
+63:110-118.

 Joel Hrit, Nathan Raynard, Jamie Van Etten, Kamya Sankar, Adam Petterson, and Aaron C. Goldstrohm.
-(2013) In Vitro Analysis of RNA Degradation Catalyzed by Deadenylase Enzymes.
+(In Press, March 2014) In Vitro Analysis of RNA Degradation Catalyzed by Deadenylase Enzymes.
 Methods in Molecular Biology.